discordjs/guide/guide/popular-topics/builders.md

 # Builders

 discord.js provides the [`@discordjs/builders`](https://github.com/discordjs/builders) package which contains a variety of utilities you can use when writing your Discord bot.
-To install the package, run the foollowing command in your terminal:
+To install the package, run the following command in your terminal:

 :::: code-group
 ::: code-group-item npm